 A Feature Catalogue is a machine-readable expression of the data model for a Product Specification.
-They can either be constructed with off-the-shelf XML editors or by a Feature Catalogue Builder (FCB).
-Either case must comply with the structure of S-100 Part-5 and the S-100 Feature Catalogue Schema.
-There is an FCB available from IHO for anyone wishing to utilize it with in the creation of a Feature Catalogue for an S-100 Product Specification.
-The software interacts with the IHO Registry and provides a mechanism for binding elements available in the Registry together to form features and attributes, enumerated lists with their available values and so forth.
+It can either be constructed with off-the-shelf XML editors or by a Feature Catalogue Builder (FCB).
+Either case must comply with the structure of S-100 Part 5 and the S-100 Feature Catalogue Schema.
+There is a FCB available from IHO for anyone wishing to utilize it in the creation of a Feature Catalogue for an S-100 based Product Specification.
+The software interacts with the IHO GI Registry and provides a mechanism for binding elements available in the Registry together to form features and attributes; enumerated lists with their available values; and so forth.